-The control panel and the components of a typical generator set requiring attention during periodic maintenance (see Section 5.1 on page 29) are shown in the figure below.
+The control panel and the components requiring attention during periodic maintenance (see Section 5.1 on page 29) are located behind a removable access cover.
+The figure below illustrates the components of a typical generator set.
 There may be some variation depending on the generator set model.